 The California Supreme Court, in response to the Ninth Circuit’s certified questions, ruled that the de minimis doctrine does not apply to state law claims.
 The court also allowed, however, that employers may be able to challenge claims “involving employee activities that are so irregular or brief in duration that” employers could not reasonably be expected to compensate them.
 Troester, slip op. at 21.
 A concurring justice noted that the court did not identify a clear threshold for determining when a claim might be “so fleeting or irregular that such time is no longer compensable.”
 Id. at 22 (Cuéllar, J., concurring).

 Employment attorney James G. Schwartz has advocated for the rights and interests of Bay Area businesses and business owners for more than forty years, representing clients in both litigation and transactional matters.
-To schedule a free and confidential consultation with a member of our experienced and knowledgeable team, please contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a member of our experienced and knowledgeable team, please contact us today online or at (925) 463-1073.

 More Blog Posts: